 I use this phrase a lot, professionally speaking.
 Whenever I say it, I usually mean, “I’m going to will good things to happen by grinding through as much activity as it takes for the wheels to start turning on their own.”
 And honestly, that’s what a successful job search takes.
 Your job hunt is now your job.
 Keep setting the coffee pot for 7 am, keep yoga on the calendar for your lunch break, and start to use your 30-40 professional hours each week to create job-hunt-focused activity.
 Try setting goals for yourself like, how many jobs you want to apply to each day, how many new connections you want to add on LinkedIn, what steps you can take toward additional education, etc.

 There are a lot of people, tools and companies offering time and resources to help those affected by current circumstances.
 For example:

 - Recruiters like me?
 Well, our services are usually free for candidates anyway!
-And any recruiter worth their salt will help you with resume edits, portfolio review, and of course connect you with any and all open opportunities we can.
-We have project management jobs, UX design jobs, software engineer jobs, marketing manager jobs and loads of creative jobs and IT jobs!
+And any recruiter worth their salt will help you with resume edits, portfolio review, and of course, connect you with any and all open opportunities we can.
+We have project management jobs, UX design jobs, software engineer jobs, marketing manager jobs and loads of other jobs!

 - Udacity is offering 1 free month of access to its online courses.